 How often do you have capsizes?

-While paddling, we have never had an accidental client capsize in thirty+ years of leading kayak expeditions here in the San Juan Islands!
+We have had only rare, accidental client capsizes in thirty-eight years of leading kayak expeditions here in the San Juan Islands!
 That safety record cannot be matched in the sea kayaking industry!
-Our extensive experience and knowledge of the islands, honed observational skills and top-notch, new equipment insure a safe and memorable voyage for our clients.
+Our extensive experience and knowledge of the islands, honed observational skills, thorough instruction on the beach before launching and top-notch, new equipment insure a safe and memorable voyage for our clients.

 May I bring my own kayak and/or paddle?